Smaller NATO mission has big job to train Afghan army in time

 “WHY ARE YOU STILL THERE?”

 The base’s hulking MRAP mine-resistant vehicles, each costing about $1 million, sit mostly idle.
-Troops here now never do regular combat patrols “outside the wire”.
+Troops here now never patrol “outside the wire”.

 “That’s just not our job anymore.” said Captain Jarrod Morris, the camp’s public affairs officer.